Canon 1Ds vs Nikon W300

 |Ricoh WG-60« »||-||mono||mono||-||-||micro||2.0||-||-||-||Ricoh WG-60|

 It is notable that the 1Ds has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The W300 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds vs Nikon W300

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Nikon W300?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds: